Aquanty/rtd-hgs/docs/source/index.rst

 User Defined Variables
 ^^^^^^^^^^^^^^^^^^^^^^

-Pre-processor instructions !
-Variables|( This section describes pre-processor commands that can be used to define/undefine variables in your **grok** file and material properties files (see Section :ref:`sec:mat_props` ), similar to how variables are used in a batch script or shell script, albeit, on a much simpler level.
+| Pre-processor instructions !
+Variables|( This section describes
+  pre-processor commands that can be used to define/undefine variables in your **grok** file and material properties files (see Section :ref:
+| ), similar to how variables are used in a batch script or shell
+  script, albeit, on a much simpler level.
 The syntax of these commands is different from other **grok** commands you will encounter in this manual for two reasons:

 #.
 To mimic the syntax for defining variables used by batch or shell
    scripts.